srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

  - **Memory Usage:** More efficient in terms of memory usage as it only keeps a lightweight representation of the DOM.

+## What do you mean by BOM?
+  - The **Browser Object Model(BOM)** provides the **properties and methods for JavaScript to interact with the browser**.

+  - BOM allows performing **actions to manipulate the browser window through BOM objects without affecting the contents of the page** i.e. the document. **BOM objects are global objects**.
+The BOM objects used to **manipulate the browser window**that is:

+   - location

+  - history

+  - navigator

+  - screen

+ - document